agenticone/dms-project/README.md

 2.  **Check Deployment Status:** SSH into the VM and `exec` into the container to check the deployment markers.
     `docker compose exec jbpm ls -l /opt/jboss/wildfly/standalone/deployments/` You should see `business-central.war.deployed`.
 If you see `business-central.war.failed`, the logs from step 1 will contain the reason.

+#### Common Cause: Keycloak Adapter Configuration

+The most common reason for deployment failure is an incorrect Keycloak adapter configuration for internal communication.
+The jBPM container needs to talk to the Keycloak container over the internal Docker network (e.g., `http://keycloak:8080`), which is not encrypted.

+**Solution:** The `docker-compose.yml` file mounts a `./jbpm/keycloak.json` file into the container to configure this.
+If this file is missing, or if it contains the public HTTPS URL for Keycloak, the jBPM application will fail to deploy.
+Ensure this file exists and is configured for internal, non-SSL communication as shown in the project.

 6. **Security Note: Traefik Dashboard Password**
    The `docker-compose.yml` file contains a default password hash for the Traefik dashboard.
 For any real deployment, you should generate your own.
 You can do this by installing `apache2-utils` (`sudo apt-get install apache2-utils`) and running: